JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 typograms: false
 ---

-Today, I played around with the new preview feature of Azure and Azure DevOps called 'Managed DevOps Pools'.
+Today, I played around with the new preview feature of Azure and Azure DevOps called 'Managed DevOps Pools.'